ther3zz/TigoCCAParser/README.md

 --tigo-router: Tigo router IP address (default: 10.11.1.211)

+--device-name-prefix: Sets the prefix of the device name in Home Assistant (default: Tigo Optimizer)

+--device-model: Model name for the device in Home Assistant (default: TS4-A-O)

 --poll-interval: Time in seconds between each poll/publish cycle (default: 10 seconds)

 -debug: enables verbose logging in the commandline